lsa-pucrs/Player-Stage-Manual/docs/INTRO.md

 ## 1.1 - A Note on Installing Player/Stage

 The install script described below has been tested with Ubuntu 12.04, 14.04, and 16.04.
 Each new version might introduce slightly different package names.
-So its up to you to keep updating this script in the future.
+So it's up to you to keep updating this script in the future.

 ```tiobox
 OS=$(lsb_release -si)